 Between 2008 and 2021, job openings for state and local government education fluctuated over the last decade with job openings in this field more than doubling between July 2008 and July 2021.

-Learn more about education in the US get the facts every week by signing up for our newsletter.
+Learn more about how the federal government supports education and get the facts every week by signing up for our newsletter.

 2021 Title II Report